ghc/ghc/docs/users_guide/using-warnings.rst

        single: unused matches, warning
        single: matches, unused

-    Report all unused variables which arise from pattern matches, including patterns consisting of a single variable.
-This includes unused type variables in type family instances.
+    Report all unused variables which arise from term-level pattern matches, including patterns consisting of a single variable.
 For instance ``f x y = []`` would report ``x`` and ``y`` as unused.
 The warning is suppressed if the variable name begins with an underscore, thus: ::

         f _x = True

+    Note that :ghc-flag:`-Wunused-matches` does not warn about variables which arise from type-level patterns, as found in type family and data family instances.
+This must be enabled separately through the :ghc-flag:`-Wunused-type-patterns` flag.

 .. ghc-flag:: -Wunused-do-bind